 - 2 to 3 tablespoons seedless raspberry jam

-- 16 to 18 ounces white baking chocolate, chopped
+- 16 to 18 squares (1 ounce each) white baking chocolate

-- 1. In a small bowl, combine confectioners' sugar and cornstarch.
+- 1. In a small mixing bowl, combine confectioners' sugar and cornstarch.
 Cut in butter until mixture resembles coarse crumbs.
 Add eggs, one at a time, beating well after each addition.
 Beat in extract.
-Combine flour and salt; gradually add to sugar mixture and mix well.
+Combine flour and salt; gradually add to sugar mixture.

 - 2. Shape dough into a ball; flatten into a disk.
 Wrap in plastic wrap; refrigerate for 30 minutes or until easy to handle.

 - 3. On a lightly floured surface, roll dough to 1/8-in. thickness.
 Cut with a floured 3-1/2-in. bone-shaped cookie cutter.
 Place 1 in. apart on parchment paper-lined baking sheets.
 Bake at 350° for 8-10 minutes or until edges begin to brown.
 Remove to wire racks to cool.